CloudNativeWales/K8s-Workshop/Exercise2/README.md

 The smallest deployable entity in Kubernetes is a pod.
 Container(s) run in a pod.

-In this exercise we will see how to spin up multiple containers.
-We will also see how the Kubernetes controller react when we kill on of the pods when.
+In this exercise we will see how to spin up multiple pods.
+We will also see how the Kubernetes controller reacts when we kill one of the pods.
+In this exercise you will also set up a service and expose it.

 ## Start some containers